 • Provide appropriate recovery information, referrals, and linkages to help individual improve recovery and reduce risk behaviors, including but not limited to healthcare support services, social work, financial assistance, child-care, housing, food, financial entitlements, clothing, transportation, food pantries, and appropriate community resources.

 • Provide ongoing support and follow up as necessary to support recovery and healthy lifestyle; support and understand different paths to recovery

 • Help patient navigate the healthcare system and social service system; accompany patients to appointments, community organizations, recovery-oriented events, and meetings as needed

 • Initiate and sustain trusting relationship with individuals and families

 • Help the patient locate recovery support groups

-• Establish and maintain open communication with community-based organizations, other appropriate BMC departments, providers and services, and other potential resources
+• Establish and maintain open communication with community-based organizations, providers and services, and other potential resources

 • Use non-judgmental language that conveys caring and utilize motivational enhancement techniques and motivational interviewing that helps encourage patients to identify and prioritize their personal needs

 • Gain and share information about specific health topics most relevant to the population being served

 • Collect patient information and outcomes through state and grant required documentation; schedule and maintain tracking for all data collection appointments and deadlines